Content

 Your therapist may help you to set concrete, objective markers that you can use to monitor your progress and stay focused on making meaningful changes in your life.

-Starting therapy can seem daunting, especially if you’ve never talked to a therapist, psychologist or other mental health professional before.
+Starting therapy can seem daunting, especially if you’ve never talked to a psychotherapist, psychologist, or other mental health professional before.
+If you feel nervous or have a hard time opening up during your first session, that’s totally normal.
+You can even say so to your therapist.

-When you’re beginning therapy, remember that you’re always in control of the process.
-It’s up to you to decide what to talk about.
+When you’re beginning therapy, know that you’re always in control of the process.
+It’s up to you to decide what to talk about and what’s off-limits.

 If your therapist asks a question that you don’t feel comfortable answering, you can freely tell them that you’d prefer to talk about something else.

-Over time, you may start to feel more comfortable with the therapeutic process, allowing you to open up to your therapist and talk about the specific issues that are troubling you, and helping you move forward healthily in your daily life.
+Over time, you may start to feel more comfortable with the therapeutic process, which will allow you to open up to your therapist and talk about the specific issues that are troubling you, and help you make progress in your daily life.

-Some of them are more direct, and some of them are open-ended questions designed to help you explore how you’re feeling and open up about your experiences.
+Some of them are more direct, and some of them are open-ended questions designed to help you explore how you’re feeling and open up about your current and past experiences.

-To get started with therapy, you can reach out to a mental health provider in your area or talk to your primary care provider about getting a mental health referral.
+To get started with therapy, you can reach out to a mental health provider in your area or talk to your primary care provider about getting a mental health referral for a licensed therapist.

 Alternatively, you can connect with licensed mental health providers online using our online psychiatry services, individual therapy, and online anonymous therapy.